Imaginea/i-tagger/README.md

 ease of extensibility and maintenance.

 **What we solved using this code?**
- - Top level accuracies on open Conll dataset 2003
+ - Top level results on open CoNLL dataset 2003
  - Extract information from patent documents for form filling, from historical data entries from the Database records.

-## Current Architecture
+### Current Architecture

 - [Handling Dataset and Preprocessing](docs/dataset.md)
 - [Data iterators](docs/data_iterator.md)
     - Dataset may have one or more features like words, characters, positional information of words etc.,
     - Extract those and convert word/characters to numeric ids, pad them etc.,
     - Enforces number of features and their types, so that set of models can work on down the line
-- [Models](docs/models.md) should agree with data iterator features types and make use of the aviable features to train the data
+- [Models](docs/models.md) should agree with data iterator features types and make use of the available features to train the data

 ![](docs/images/i_tagger_architecture.png)

-- [Tensorflow Estimators](https://www.tensorflow.org/extend/estimators) is used for training/evaluating/saving/restoring/predicting
+- **[Tensorflow Estimators](https://www.tensorflow.org/extend/estimators)** is used for training/evaluating/saving/restoring/predicting

 ![](docs/images/tf_estimators.png)

-### Directory Details
+#### Directory Details

-Each experiment starts based on a dataset.
+Each experiment should have its own copy of the data set.

-Let use CoNLL data set, since it is provided as part this repo
+Lets consider CoNLL data set, since it is provided as part this repo
 - [conll_csv_experiments](conll_csv_experiments/)
     - config
         - config.ini # all one time config goes here